Why are young adults less happy than ever before?

 Israel launches air attacks near Syria’s Tartous

-A new research paper based on findings from six English-speaking countries suggests that young adults are much less happy than generations before them.
+A new research paper based on findings from six English-speaking countries suggests young adults are much less happy than generations before them.

 The United Nations-commissioned study published by the United States-based National Bureau of Economic Research (NBER) reveals a consistent drop in life satisfaction and happiness among young adults in the last decade.
 Co-authored by San Diego State University psychologist Jean Twenge and Dartmouth University economist David G Blanchflower, the research looked at data collected from 11 surveys across Australia, Canada, Ireland, New Zealand, the United Kingdom and the US.